IParn/LimecoinX/README.md

 QR Code - LimeCoin has built in QR code support so you can generate QR codes from within the software.

-DNS Seed Node - This is used by nodes to find others on the network meaning that when you turn Limecoin on it connects to he DNS Seed node to find other Hirocoin clients without any manual effort.
+DNS Seed Node - This is used by nodes to find others on the network meaning that when you turn Limecoin on it connects to he DNS Seed node to find other Limecoin clients without any manual effort.